waltzaround/flamingo-hack/README.md

-## Team fAsT 2019 Green Light Hackathon
+## 2019 Green Light Hackathon - FAST (Find a scooter today)

+### Mission Statement:
+* Proof of concept public transport app that shows how E-Scooters could be intergrated into the public transportation network especially in times of disruption

 ### To Run:
 * Open a terminal